 mobilegirl’s intimate dancefloor sessions recently hit the USA, and while DJing is the beating heart of the mobilegirl experience, 2017’s Poise saw her hit the studio, emerging with an introspective collection released by the Stockholm collective Staycore.
 Would it surprise you to learn, then, that Bao had only started making music in autumn of 2014?

-“I’d had very little experience in music beforehand, and only the most basic lessons via school.
+“I’d had very little experience in music beforehand,” she explains.
+“And only the most basic lessons via school.
 As a kid I learned how to play a few mallet instruments, but I drifted away from that pretty fast.
 My family always expected me to master an instrument – but as an impressive skill rather than a means of expression – so I felt a lot of pressure from that, and I generally couldn’t see myself in music.”

 So it took you a while to find what really motivates you.
 When did the music bug bite?